- Did you run into a hdaudbus.sys missing/ corrupted/ not working error on Windows 10?

 - There's also an efficient solution to sort out hdaudbus.sys issues in Command Prompt.

-You might have gotten many error messages or perhaps even the blue screen of death (BSOD) because you are missing the MICROSOFT HDAUDBUS.SYS file from your Windows 8.1 or Windows 10 computer.
+You might have encountered many error messages or perhaps even the blue screen of death (BSOD) because you are missing the Microsoft hdaudsbus.sys file from your Windows device.